jpqy/riipen-gold-mine-challenge/NOTES.md

   Here, the algorithm would choose to start at the 9 position and be stuck with 0 gold for its next move due its shortsightedness.

 Therefore, any good solution to the gold-mine problem must look further than one move ahead.

+### Greedy-algorithm with _x_ moves lookahead

+A smarter greedy-algorithm would employ some kind of lookahead before deciding one which course to take.
+In the above example, instead of looking only at the highest value of the first column only (9), a 1-move lookahead algorithm would try to find the highest sum that can be made with the first 2 columns.
+It would find that 7+9 gives the highest sum of all, and avoid starting at the 9 as the simple greedy algorithm would have done.

+#### Problems with _x_ move lookahead

+- In the _x_ move lookahead, any value of _x_ lower than the total columns of the mine is an approximate approach, as there can always be a tricky mine constructed in a way that gives you a different, suboptimal solution when your lookahead is _x_ instead of _x+1_.

+### Brute-force approach

+What if you set your _x_ to be the total columns of the mine?
+Then the algorithm will consider every possible move and is guaranteed to make the correct choice each time.

+#### Problems with the brute-force approach

+- The algorithm's time performance is unacceptable when the number of columns is large.
+In particular, we know that the algorithm in general needs to make a binary decision at each column (although it can make 3 possible moves, one is always restricted), so the time complexity becomes _O_(2^n), where n is the number of columns.

+  - There is no pragmatic considerations about which branches are promising and should be explored, and which branches can be considered "dead" and left alone.
+  - Since there is no attempt to globally store information about the mine, there are a lot of duplicate and unnecessary calculations.